zammad/zammad-user-documentation/interface-usermenu.rst

 In addition, the sound can be defined for an incoming notification.

-:Out of Office: A replacement can be entered for the time you cannot process tickets.
+:Out of Office:
+    A replacement can be entered for the time you cannot process tickets.
 The deputy receives notifications about changes of the tickets assigned to you within the defined time.
 In addition, all tickets you own are listed in a separate overview for that person.

+    **Please note:**  The Out of Office function does **not** disable notifications for the original agent!

 :Calendar: To display your own tickets in your own calendar app, the corresponding link can be viewed here.